Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Introduction

 \section{Introduction}

-Machine learning deals with generalizing patterns from finite samples to the distribution that generates these samples.
-The classical sample-to-population guarantees \citep{Vapnik1991,vapnik1998statistical} rely on the assumption that \emph{target domain}, where the solution would be evaluated, entails a data distribution identical to the \emph{source domain}, where the training happens.
-However, in practice the performance would take a serious even under small qualitative differences between source and target domains.
-This problem is known broadly as a \emph{distribution shift} in ML, and generalizability or external validity in a broader scientific context.
-In particular, the \emph{domain generalization} task refers to a situation where the learner has access to typically large data collected from one or multiple source domains and no data from the target domain.
-This is an extreme case of the \emph{domain adaptation} problem where the learner also has access to a small amount of labeled data collected from the target domain.
+Machine learning deals with generalizing patterns from finite samples to the distribution that generates them.
+The classical sample-to-population guarantees \citep{Vapnik1991,vapnik1998statistical} rely on the assumption that the \emph{target domain}, where the solution will be evaluated, induces a data distribution identical to the \emph{source domain}, where training happens.
+In practice, performance can degrade sharply under even small qualitative differences between source and target.
+This problem is known broadly as \emph{distribution shift} in ML, and as generalizability or external validity in a broader scientific context.
+In particular, the \emph{domain generalization} task refers to a setting where the learner has access to (typically large) data collected from one or multiple source domains and no data from the target domain. \emph{Domain adaptation} is the related setting where the learner additionally has access to a small amount of labeled data from the target.
 Theoretical understanding of generalization across domains is challenging.
-Arbitrary differences between the source and target domains inevitably imposes a barrier for learning, as there would be no basis for usefulness of source data in the target learning task.
-Thus, a formal approach to this problem necessitates establishing a notion of \emph{structure} that specifies what the target domain can be in relation to the source domains.
-Then, one can imagine a carefully designed algorithm that leverages this structure and uses only the statistical associations present in the source data that would provably remain stable/invariant in the target, thus achieve a prediction rule with out-of-distribution guarantees \citep{peters2016causal,rojas2018invariant,rothenhausler2021anchor}.
+Arbitrary differences between the source and target domains impose a barrier on learning, since the source data has no a priori bearing on the target task.
+A formal approach therefore requires positing a \emph{structure} that specifies how the target relates to the source.
+Given such structure, one can design algorithms that leverage only statistical associations from the source data which provably remain stable in the target, yielding prediction rules with out-of-distribution guarantees \citep{peters2016causal,rojas2018invariant,rothenhausler2021anchor}.